 The RZ One Level measurement is made in a section of the eye referred to as the Eye Boundaries, and at the centre of the zero level between pulses.
-The default value for RZ Eye Boundaries is the central 5% p-p of the Bit Time, or 47.5% (Eye Boundary 1) and 52.5% (Eye Boundary 2).
+The default value for RZ Eye Boundaries is the central 5% peak to peak of the Bit Time, or 47.5% (Eye Boundary 1) and 52.5% (Eye Boundary 2).